prebid/prebid.github.io/prebid/native-implementation.md

 {: .alert.alert-warning :}
 Specific bidders may not support all of the fields listed below or may return differing responses for the assets that are requested.

-### Two ways to define image sizes
+### 3.1.
+Two ways to define image sizes

 {% include dev-docs/native-image-asset-sizes.md %}

-## 4. Implementing AdServer-Defined Creative
+## 4. Implementing the Native Template

+- If you want to manage your creative within the ad server (e.g. Google Ad Manager), follow the instructions for [AdServer-Defined Creative](#4-implementing-adserver-defined-creative).
+- If you’d prefer to manage your creative within the Prebid.js AdUnit, follow the instructions for [AdUnit-Defined Creative](#5-implementing-adunit-defined-creative)
+- If you’d prefer to manage your creative from a separate piece of JavaScript, follow the instructions for the [Custom Renderer](#6-implementing-the-custom-renderer-scenario).

+### 4.1.
+Implementing AdServer-Defined Template

-In this scenario, the body of the native creative is managed within the ad server and includes special Prebid.js macros.
+In this scenario, the body of the native creative template is managed within the ad server and includes special Prebid.js macros.

-### Turn Targeting Keys off in Prebid.js
+#### Turn Targeting Keys off in Prebid.js

 When the native AdUnit is defined in the page, declare `sendTargetingKeys: false` in the native Object.
 This will prevent Prebid.js from sending all the native-related ad server targeting variables.